-I. Disabling the system - Smart Key System and "POWER" START/STOP BUTTON
+I .
+Disabling the system - Smart Key System and "POWER" START/STOP BUTTON

-- Check the status of the READY light on the instrument panel.
-If the READY light is illuminated, the vehicle is on. - a) If the READY light is NOT illuminated, the vehicle is off, Do not push the "POWER" START/STOP button because the vehicle may restart. - b) To turn off the system, put the shift lever in the P (Park) position and press the POWER button beside the shift lever.
+Check the status of the READY light on the instrument panel.
+If the READY light is illuminated, the vehicle is on.
+(Refer to page 6) a) If the READY light is NOT illuminated, the vehicle is off, Do not push the "POWER" START/STOP button because the vehicle may restart.